Supplements we use

 By Joachim Bartoll, July 2015, for Classic Muscle Newsletter, issue 11

 In the first part, we covered the most important supplements for anyone interested in supporting their health and training efforts.
-These included a whey-based protein powder, omega-3 fatty acids, vitamin D3 (with vitamin K2 MK4), magnesium, and zinc for men.
+These included a whey-based protein powder, omega-3 fatty acids, magnesium, and zinc for men.

 In this part, we’ll look at additional supplements of use, when to take them and what to watch out for when diving into the supplement industry.